EV Chargers and Installation | Which? Trusted Trader

 How much does it cost to install an electric car charger at home?

-It’s best to budget upwards of £800 for the charger plus installation.
+It’s best to budget upwards of £800 for the charger including install.
 Select Request a Quote on your preferred charger to get an Instant Quote.

 Learn more in our INSTALLATION COST GUIDE